 2. The bulbs will require a cool spell in a dark place for about 10 weeks to develop a good root system.
 Store in a black bin liner, box or drawer, somewhere cool such as a garage, cellar or shed for about 10 weeks at a temperature under 10˚C. Check them every few weeks and water lightly if needed.

-3. Bring them out once shoots appear and move to a bright windowsill or table to flower.
+3. Check the bulbs regularly to make sure they haven’t dried out and then bring them inside once shoots appear.
+Keep them somewhere light and cool to green up before moving them somewhere warmer and equally light.
 Once the blooms have faded, allow the foliage to die down naturally then plant out in the garden.

 The best bulbs for forcing

 The most popular indoor bulbs for forcing are delicate paper white narcissus, prepared hyacinths and showy amaryllis.
 You can also try pretty miniature daffodils, delicate muscari (grape hyacinth), anemones and dwarf iris reticulata.
 Here are some of our favourite ones to try and top tips for getting the best results.

 The traditional paperwhite narcissus such as 'Ziva' is so strongly scented it will fill the house with fragrance.
 A great choice as a cut flower, it also works well as an indoor plant as they come out far earlier than the garden variety to give you pretty flower and scent when you most want it.
 Plant bulbs close together in pots filled with bulb fibre.
 Make sure the growing tips are protruding just above the top of the compost.
 Then put them in a cool, dark place for eight weeks before bringing them out.